 During flaring, additional combustion occurs at either the Shell FNGL ground flares and/or the elevated flare.
 Emissions from flaring are consistent with typical combustion as detailed above.
 The material sent to flare is of known composition (gas chromatograph analyser in situ).
 During exceptional circumstances (such as loss of steam), smoke (or soot) may be emitted from the flare.
-This occurred once in 2009, once in 2012, for 27 minutes in 2017 and for 110 minutes in 2019 so is not considered a frequent or regular emission.
+This is not considered a frequent or regular emission, occuring;